thecartercenter/nemo-docs/content/settings/settings.rst

 Settings
 ========

-Settings are where you can define Elmo interface preferences and SMS information for each mission.
+Settings are where you can define NEMO/ELMO interface preferences and SMS information for each mission.

 .. image:: settings.png
   :alt: Settings